saezlab/decoupler-py/README.md

 [badge-adown]: https://static.pepy.tech/badge/decoupler
 [badge-stars]: https://img.shields.io/github/stars/saezlab/decoupler-py?style=flat&logo=github&color=yellow

-Python package to perform enrichment analysis from omics data. decoupler is a python package containing different enrichment statistical methods to extract biologically driven scores from omics data within a unified framework.
+`decoupler` is a python package from the [scverse][] ecosystem containing different enrichment statistical methods to extract biologically driven scores from omics data within a unified framework.
 This is its faster and memory efficient Python implementation, a deprecated version in R can be found [here](https://github.com/saezlab/decoupler).

 ## Getting started